Paul Otremba

 In the middle of my poem, the association of having a consciousness layered with the present over the past (or perhaps the past layered over the present), and the past and the present projected into the future, led to the Walt Whitman allusion.
 The image of his head in a halo of sun in “Crossing Brooklyn Ferry” makes an appearance, before the boat ride takes a more archetypal turn.
 But as much as my poem is about figurative language, it is also about its limits.
 So after my cat, Musetta, wades into the poem, with Charon’s coins for eyes, the spell of metaphor is broken.
 The economic, political, and environmental realities of living near a major body of water insist their way into the poem.
 I draw on my experience of landscape to create figures for internal states, which might have some debt to the pastoral, where nature is a withdrawing of sorts.
 Yet, what living in industrial landscapes has taught me is that there is no nature to withdraw to, which is to say we have no position outside it, even here in Houston, the fourth largest city in the U.S. I feel that as an ethical and ontological position, where nature is not this pristine, nonhuman mass over which we have stewardship.
 We are caught up in it, even as all the stuff of the world has autonomy.
 I think that is what I was going for with that final image in the poem.

 RB: You have a third collection of poems forthcoming from Four Way Books.
-What are the subject and themes you explore in the book?
+What are the subjects and themes you explore in the book?

 PO: “Like a Wide River” comes from a group of poems dealing with ecology and the Anthropocene in my new book, Levee.
 Living in Houston for the past fourteen years, I have gone through three major hurricanes and two devastating floods.
 Here, the effects of global warming are experienced with the backdrop of a city built on the oil industry and the refining and exporting of oil for global markets.
 Those industrial institutions and the financial institutions that come along with them make much of the wealth that supports the arts in this city, a complication and irony that is not lost on me.
 I hope that comes across in the poems.
 I’m also thinking about contemporary ecopoetics with what Timothy Morton, my brilliant colleague at Rice University, calls hyperobjects, or things massively distributed in space and time that challenge our attempts to wholly grasp them, things such as global warming, Styrofoam, microbeads of plastic, fossil fuels.